tkupek/uibk-scheduling-approaches/Task3/README.md

 We can clearly see that the SAT constraints result in a _TODO_ % speedup.

-This is expected, as the SAT optimization can easily remove solutions which do not satisfy the constraints, whereas the evaluator has to run an evaluation on every possible mapping.
+This is expected, as the SAT optimization can easily remove solutions that do not satisfy the constraints, whereas the evaluator has to run an evaluation on every possible mapping.
 Needless to say, the SAT optimizer will scale much better on bigger problem sets.